As part of the university’s green initiative, all student bills are electronic.

 Massachusetts state law requires that all students be enrolled in a student health insurance program that meets the comparable benefits established by the state of Massachusetts.
 You may waive coverage if you have this coverage under a comparable benefit plan.

-The Massachusetts Student Public Interest Research Group (MASSPIRG) is a statewide, student-directed, student-funded, nonpartisan advocacy organization working on environmental, consumer, higher education, voter registration, and hunger and homelessness issues.
-MASSPIRG student chapters across the state pool resources through a waivable fee each semester and hire professional staff to work with students on these issues.
-UMass Lowell students have voted to fund a MASSPIRG chapter on campus.
-Therefore, all students are assessed the $11 waivable charge each semester.
+The Massachusetts Student Public Interest Research Group (MassPIRG) is a statewide, student-directed, student-funded, nonpartisan advocacy organization working on environmental, consumer, higher education, voter registration, and hunger and homelessness issues.
+MassPIRG student chapters across the state pool resources through a waivable fee each semester and hire professional staff to work with students on these issues.
+UMass Lowell students have voted to fund a MassPIRG chapter on campus.
+Therefore, all undergraduate students are assessed the $11 waivable charge each semester.
 Volunteer, leadership, and internship opportunities are available for students on campus.